Bordered by forested mountain peaks, Paro is a small valley town in western Bhutan and one of the most beautiful arrival points…

 The type of family that comes to Bhutan loves exploring and getting stuck in.
 With the constant reassurance of your excellent guide, kids can have a go at so many activities.

-This 13-day classic journey is the perfect holiday for anybody visiting Bhutan for the first time, taking in the main sites of Western and Central Bhutan whilst staying in a mix of traditional Bhutanese guest houses and uniquely styled five star comfortable hotels.
+This 13-day classic journey is the perfect holiday for anybody visiting Bhutan for the first time, taking in the main sites of Western and Central Bhutan whilst staying in a mix of traditional Bhutanese guest houses.

 A passion for travel runs right through every one of our experts - meaning they're always ready with first-hand insight about their specialist countries.